-Examples of Down-Regulated but Residual Instincts
+Examples of Suppressed but Residual Instincts

-One way to identify instinctual mechanisms that have been down-regulated is to examine the behaviors for which humans are more flexible than other animals.
-Interestingly, most research on such behaviors has focused on identifying vestiges of the genetically programmed mechanisms that still influence those behaviors (Clark and Grunstein, 2004) rather than considering the positive consequences of their down-regulation relative to other animals.
+One way to identify instinctual mechanisms that have been suppressed is to examine the behaviors for which humans are more flexible than other animals.
+Interestingly, most research on such behaviors has focused on identifying vestiges of the genetically programmed mechanisms that still influence those behaviors (Clark and Grunstein, 2004) rather than considering the positive consequences of their suppression relative to other animals.
 It is as if science is still looking for evidence in support of Darwin's Descent of Man rather than moving on to the consequences.
 Human ability to evolve cultures and build large societies has been attributed to the genetic evolution of new instincts such as "pro-social motives" (Boyd and Richerson, 2009).
-Here we consider instead why hard-won evolutionary instincts that originally enabled increasingly complex social behaviors of vertebrates had to be down-regulated to enable the much more rapid cultural evolution of Homo sapiens.
-Such instincts can be triggered by any input modality and mediated by a wide range of neural and endocrine mechanisms as noted above.
-I have chosen here to focus on pheromonal inputs and hormonal mechanisms because these are known to be strong in other animal species and present but relatively weak in humans.
+Here we consider instead why hard-won evolutionary instincts that originally enabled increasingly sophisticated social behaviors of vertebrates had to be suppressed to enable the much more rapid cultural evolution of Homo sapiens.